Registering Cloudera Hybrid Environments

 Select Cloud Provider Select the cloud provider of your choice.

-7. If you need to create new credentials, enter or select the following information:
+7. If you must create new credentials, enter or select the following information:

 Amazon Web Services Credential section